-This course introduces screenwriting, focusing on features, shorts, television, and documentary screenwriting.
+This course introduces screenwriting techniques for narrative and documentary shorts and features.
 Students will learn theory, aspects of a story, structure, character, and the steps of the screenwriting process.
-Students will examine previously produced scripts and films.
+Students will examine previously produced films and scripts and learn how to create a treatment and breakdowns.
 They will then apply the knowledge gained and use the steps of the screenwriting process to develop finalized scripts.